Homemade Sourdough Pasta

 • Beginner-friendly for the first-time sourdough pasta maker!

-• Use your sourdough discard or your starter.
+• Use sourdough discard or active sourdough starter.

-• Make your favorite pasta shapes like lasagna noodles, fettucini, spaghetti or pappardelle.
+• Make your favorite pasta shapes like lasagna noodles, fettuccine, spaghetti or pappardelle.

 • Can be made with your hands, stand mixer, or pasta machine